UniKrau/CrawlNews/README.md

 # CrawlNews

-A beautiful crawl framework , scrapy. but used a little part function
+A beautiful crawl framework , scrapy. but used a little part function.

 First of all , the section one , the sprider just crawls the parts of the  website "bbc.com" information

-It can be done better in future ,will be done the theme crwal more details
+It can be done better in the future, and will be done the theme crwal in more details.

-The second part is storage that is supported three kinds  mongodb store, singletone , distirbute mode and S3 storage, anyway only is singleton mongodb  worked in this case
+The second part is storage that is supported three kinds of  mongodb store,such as singletone , distirbute mode and S3 storage, however only singleton mongodb is worked in this case.

-The section three dupfilter based on  the redis server to big scale crwal internet information
+The section three dupfilter is based on  the redis server to big scale crwal internet information.

-Last things about UnitTest haven't done it yet
+The last thing about UnitTest has not been done yet.

 Thank you